Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Appendix A: Negativity for 2+N systems

-For a three-qubit system (two qubits on A and one on B) on a pure state described by \eqref{PureStateSD}, the density matrix of the composite system $AB$ can be effectively represented as 4-dimensional matrix on the basis of $\ket{\lambda_i}\otimes\ket{\beta_j},\;i,j=1,2$:
+For a three-qubit system (two qubits on A and one on B) on a pure state described by Eq.\eqref{PureStateSD}, the density matrix of the composite system can be effectively represented as a four-dimensional matrix on the basis of $\ket{\lambda_i}\otimes\ket{\beta_j},\;i,j=1,2$:

-Taking partial transpose with respect to subsystem $A$ gives:
+Taking partial transpose with respect to subsystem A gives:

 By explicitly diagonalizing $\rho^{T_A}_{AB}$ we can identify $\lambda_4^{T_A} =-\sqrt{\lambda_1(1-\lambda_1)} $ as the only possible negative eigenvalue.
-Substituting this result into the definition of normalized negativity gives us Eq.\eqref{N_AB_2}.
+Substituting this result into the definition of normalized negativity gives us Eq.~\eqref{N_AB_2}.